kennethmyhra/Http.EncryptedContentEncoding/README.md

 uses a slightly modified version of the [.NET implementation][lib-ece] by Tomasz Pęczek.

-The example is a proof of concept of end-to-end communication over HTTP with a RESTful endpoint.
+The example is a proof of concept of end-to-end encryption over HTTP with a RESTful endpoint.

 ## Getting Started